History of Psychology

 event, inspired numerous researchers to employ this approach when studying more complex

-processes like memory and attention began to include principles from operant conditioning in
+types of human behavior, such as problem-solving and decision-making.
+Furthermore, cognitive processes like memory and attention began to include principles from operant conditioning in their studies, thus providing greater insight into how these mental activities contribute to everyday behaviors.

 Neuroscience and Psychology: Bridging the Mind-Brain Connection